-Earnings for the second quarter of 2021 totaled SEK -15,731 thousand (-18,458).
-The operating loss for the period January to June was SEK -38,735 thousand (-32,309).
-The company continued to conduct its research activities at an intensive pace during the second quarter, with steady development.
-Research expenses accounted for 83.3 percent of operating expenses in the second quarter.
-During the first half of 2021, research expenses continued to rise (+20%) compared with the same period the previous year.
+Earnings for the third quarter of 2021 totaled SEK -16,542 thousand (-21,503).
+The operating loss for the period January to September was SEK -55,277 thousand (-53,812).
+The company continued to conduct its research activities at an intensive pace during the third quarter, with steady development.
+Research expenses accounted for 85.3 percent of operating expenses in the third quarter.
+During January to September 2021 research expenses accounted to 84.4 percent of the operating expenses.
 More information about research at AlzeCure can be found in the Project Portfolio and Project Development sections of this report.

-Administrative costs were somewhat higher this quarter compared with the same period the previous year.
+Administrative costs were somewhat higher this quarter, and also for the total period, compared with the same period the previous year.
 The company continues to focus on communication and business development and has also expanded internationally in 2021.
-The company had 11 employees on the closing date.
-The COVID-19 pandemic is still underway and the company takes ongoing necessary measures to protect its employees and limit any negative impact on the company's operations.
-The company's business has not been affected to any great extent by the pandemic, but like the rest of society, the company recognizes that the risks increase the longer the pandemic continues.
-However, the company hopes and believes that the ongoing vaccination program will reduce the risk.
+The company had 12 employees on the closing date.
+The COVID-19 pandemic is still underway, even though the restrictions have been taken away, and the company continues to take necessary measures to protect its employees and limit any negative impact on the company's operations.
+The company's business has not been affected so far to any great extent by the pandemic.

-Earnings per share, basic, totaled SEK -0.42 (-0.49) for the second quarter, and SEK -1.02 (-0.85) for the period January to June 2021.
+Earnings per share, basic, totaled SEK -0.44 (-0.57) for the third quarter, and SEK -1.46 (-1.42) for the period January to September 2021.